dwarfered/azure-icons-for-drawio/README.md

 <img src="readme-files/repository-azure-architecture-drawio-template.png" width="600"/>
 </p>

-This repository hosts a collection of Azure architecture icons, featuring Azure product symbols, to assist you in creating architecture diagrams in draw.io.
+A collection of Azure icons, featuring Azure product symbols, to assist in crafting architecture diagrams in draw.io.

 ## Open in draw.io online